abriqqi.com

 comprendo – I understand

-These are regular verbs and are almost equal to pensar and entender, respectively.
+These are regular verbs, and they are almost equal to pensar and entender, respectively.

 creer vs. pensar